EdbMails EDB Recovery and Migration software

 Set up EdbMails software for Exchange migration and directly migrate all of your mailbox data from the source to the target.
 Test and verify the migration and add MX records for proper mail flow.

-5. Migrate the mailbox data: Migrate all your emails, mailboxes and folders from Exchange 2013 server to the Exchange 2016 server.
+Migrate all mailbox content, including emails, folders, contacts, calendars, and tasks from Exchange 2013 to the Exchange 2016 server.

 • Step 1: Check that your system meets the Exchange 2016 setup requirements.